raymondbutcher/remake/README.md

 everything is up to date yet.
 As soon as it is, normal monitoring begins.
 If the grace period is exceeded, and the command is still running, then it will be restarted.

-### Poll interval

-Usage: `remake -poll=0s [target]`

-Setting a poll interval will force Remake to check for changes using a timer.
-The default behavior is to only use filesystem events (see `remake -watch`).
-Both options can be used simultaneously.

 ### Ready signal